 E-Verify is an internet-based system operated by the U.S. Department of Homeland Security to verify the employment eligibility of new employees.
-If you participate in E-Verify – either as a requirement for your business or state, or voluntarily – you must display certain posters.
+If you participate in E-Verify – either as a requirement for your business or state, or voluntarily – you must display related posters.

-Step 7 – Make sure you include industry postings
+Step 7 – Include any industry-specific postings

-In recent years, the number of businesses with government funding/contracts has grown – especially in industries such as construction, finance, telecommunications, technology, transportation, and non-profits.
+In recent years, the number of businesses with government funding/contracts has grown – especially in industries such as construction, finance, telecommunications, technology, transportation and non-profits.
 Additional posting obligations depend on types and values of contracts – with severe penalties for non-compliance, including steep fines up to suspension or cancellation of federal contracts.

 Labor law posters must be displayed in “conspicuous locations” accessible to all employees.
 Specific posting locations depend on your facility size and layout, with most companies requiring multiple posting display sites to comply (front vs. back of the house).
 Consider posting in break rooms, in locker rooms, at employee entrances, in the HR department, and in applicant areas.